MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 :::image type="content" source="media/azure-networking/azure-networking-segmentation-on-premises.svg" alt-text="A diagram showing the ." lightbox="media/azure-networking/azure-networking-segmentation-on-premises.svg":::

 While Azure VPN connections can support multiple tunnels, ExpressRoute is often configured for larger enterprise networks that require higher bandwidth and private connections through a connectivity partner.
-For ExpressRoute, it is possible to connect the same VNet to multiple circuits, but for segmentation purposes, this is often not ideal as it allows VNets not associated with one another to communicate.
-One method of isolation involves choosing not to use a remote gateway on spoke VNets or disabling BGP route propagation if you are using route tables.
+For ExpressRoute, it's possible to connect the same VNet to multiple circuits, but for segmentation purposes, this is often not ideal as it allows VNets not associated with one another to communicate.
+One method of isolation involves choosing not to use a remote gateway on spoke VNets or disabling BGP route propagation if you're using route tables.
 Hubs connected to ExpressRoute can still be segmented by NVAs and Firewalls.
 Spokes if peered to the hubs can also choose not to use remote gateway on the VNet peering properties.
-That way, spokes only learn about their directly connected hubs and not any on-premise routes.
+That way, spokes only learn about their directly connected hubs and not any on-premises routes.

 Another emerging approach to segment traffic going to and from on-premises is the use of SD-WAN technologies.
 Extend your branch locations into Azure SD-WAN by implementing third-party solutions NVAs in Azure to create segmentation based on SD-WAN tunnels coming from different branches inside the NVA appliances.
 Azure Route Server (ARS) is used to inject the prefixes pertaining to the SD-WAN tunnels into the Azure Platform for a Hub and Spoke topology.
-For vWAN topology, you can have direct integration of the third-party SD-WAN NVA inside the virtual hub the use of third party NVAs integration in the virtual hubs or the use of BGP endpoints allow the implementation of SD-WAN solutions, creating tunnels from the virtual hub-integrated NVA.
+For vWAN topology, you can have direct integration of the third-party SD-WAN NVA inside the virtual hub the use of third party NVA integration in the virtual hubs or the use of BGP endpoints allow the implementation of SD-WAN solutions, creating tunnels from the virtual hub-integrated NVA.

 For both models, you can use Express Route to segment underlay connectivity through private peering or Microsoft peering.
 In other words, you can segment underlay connectivity to be public or private.
 For security, a common practice is to advertise a default route (0.0.0.0/0) over ExpressRoute.
 This forces all traffic leaving the VNet to be tunneled to your on-premises network for inspection.
 Similarly, traffic coming over both VPN and ExpressRoute can be inspected and sent to an NVA for further inspection.
 This also applies to traffic leaving Azure.
 These methods are straightforward when the environment is smaller, such as one or two regions.

 For large, distributed networks, Azure Virtual WAN can also be used by activating private traffic inspection using Routing Intent.
 This directs all traffic destined to a private IP of the NVA for inspection.
 As with the above methods, this is much easier to manage when the environment spans multiple regions.
 The other approach with Azure Virtual WAN is using custom route tables for isolation boundaries.
 Users can create custom routes and only associate and propagate the VNets they want, to those route tables.
-The caveat is that this cannot be combined with routing-intent today.
+The caveat is that this can't be combined with routing-intent today.
 To isolate branches, you can assign labels to associate branches to that label.
 Users can also uncheck propagate to default label, however that’s a per hub basis.
-Today, you cannot isolate individual branches in Azure separately on a single hub.
-For example, you cannot isolate SD-WAN from ExpressRoute.
+Today, you can't isolate individual branches in Azure separately on a single hub.
+For example, you can't isolate SD-WAN from ExpressRoute.
 But on an entire hub, you can uncheck propagate to default label.

 ### Boundaries to public Azure services

 In Azure, most services are, by default, accessible through the Azure global WAN.
 This also applies to public access to these PaaS services.
 For instance, Azure Storage has a built-in firewall that can restrict access to VNets and block public access.
-However, there is often a need for more granular control.
+However, there's often a need for more granular control.
 The typical preference is to connect to Azure VIPs privately, rather than using the default public IP addresses provided.

 The most common method to restrict access to PaaS resources is through Azure Private Link.
 By creating a private endpoint, it gets injected into your VNet.
 This private IP is then used to tunnel to the PaaS resource in question.
 A DNS A record is mapped to the private endpoint using Azure Private DNS Zones and a CNAME record gets mapped to the private link PaaS resource.